Xilinx/emb-plus-examples/simple-app/filter2d-pl/README.md

 images are saved in JPG format, allowing users to inspect the processed image for any artifacts.

+By default the application will include three example *.jpg files:
+* hwin_HD.jpg - Is an input reference image to both the HW accelerator & SW reference
+* ocv_ref.jpg - Is an output image as processed by the OpenCV SW libraries
+* hw_out.jpg - Is an output image as processed by the PL HW acceleration library

 Compiling F2d application
 -------------------------